jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

  * Make sure "Default serial port" is set to the correct port.
 If you're running Windows, this will be something like `COM7`

+ Additional settings from "Serial flasher config" --

- * If desired, set the default baud rate to 230400 or 921600.
+ * Default baud rate can be 230400 or 921600 (your choice)

- * After flashing (Reset after flashing) and change if necessary.
+ * After flashing (Reset after flashing)

- * set 'make monitor' baud rate to 115200bps
+ * 'make monitor' baud rate: 115200bps

  * Exit, Exit.